browep/gitcoin-rss/README.md

 Implemented with NodeJS v8.0.0 and NPM v5.0.0.

-If you want to deploy this you need to supply configuration params the Nconf can find ( ENV vars are fine or can be sent in the command line or put in `./config.json`)
+If you want to deploy this you need to supply configuration params that Nconf can find ( ENV vars are fine or can be sent in the command line or put in `./config.json`)

 `S3_KEY` = AWS IAM key